 In consideration for each exercise of the Original Warrant within 45 calendar days of the Amendment, in addition to the issuance of the Warrant shares, the Company agreed to deliver a new warrant to purchase shares of the Company's common stock equal to the number of Original Warrants that the Holder exercised, at an exercise price of \$15.25 per share, which represents the average Nasdaq Official Closing Price of the common stock for the five trading days immediately preceding the date of the Amendment (the "New Warrants").
 The Investor held Original Warrants exercisable for up to 246,913 shares of common stock, subsequently exercised 50,000 Original Warrants within the 45 days, and received 50,000 New Warrants in addition to the Warrant shares.
-The Investor may continue to exercise the Original Warrants after 45 calendar days of the Amendment, but will not receive New Warrants for the exercise.

-Series C Preferred Stock
+Series C Redeemable Preferred Stock

-In May 2017, the Company authorized Series C Preferred Stock.
-Holders of Series C Preferred Stock are entitled to receive dividends of 15% per year, payable in cash.
-For the three months ended March 31, 2022, and 2021, the Company recorded Series C Preferred Stock dividends of \$75,000 in each period.
+In May 2017, the Company authorized Series C Redeemable Preferred Stock.
+Holders of Series C Redeemable Preferred Stock are entitled to receive dividends of 15% per year, payable in cash.
+For the three and six months ended June 30, 2022, the Company recorded Series C Redeemable Preferred Stock dividends of \$75,000 and \$150,000, respectively.

-The Series C Preferred Stock may be redeemed by the Company at the Company's option in cash at any time, in whole or in part, upon payment of the stated value of the Series C Preferred Stock and unpaid dividends.
-If a "fundamental change" occurs, the Series C Preferred Stock shall be immediately redeemed in cash equal to the stated value of the Series C Preferred Stock, and unpaid dividends.
+The Series C Redeemable Preferred Stock may be redeemed by the Company at the Company's option in cash at any time, in whole or in part, upon payment of the stated value of the Series C Redeemable Preferred Stock and unpaid dividends.
+If a "fundamental change" occurs, the Series C Redeemable Preferred Stock shall be immediately redeemed in cash equal to the stated value of the Series C Redeemable Preferred Stock, and unpaid dividends.
 A fundamental change includes but is not limited to any change in the ownership of at least fifty percent of the voting stock; liquidation or dissolution, or the common stock ceases to be listed on the market upon which it currently trades.

-The holders of the Series C Preferred Stock are entitled to vote on any matter submitted to the stockholders of the Company for a vote.
-One share of Series C Preferred Stock carries the same voting rights as one share of common stock.
+The holders of the Series C Redeemable Preferred Stock are entitled to vote on any matter submitted to the stockholders of the Company for a vote.
+One share of Series C Redeemable Preferred Stock carries the same voting rights as one share of common stock.

 Redeemable equity security is to be classified as temporary equity if it is conditionally redeemable upon the occurrence of an event that is not solely within the control of the issuer.
 Upon the determination that such events are probable, the equity security would be classified as a liability.
-Given the Series C Preferred Stock contains a fundamental change provision, the security is considered conditionally redeemable.
-Therefore, the Company has classified the Series C Preferred Stock as temporary equity in the balance sheets on March 31, 2022, and December 31, 2021, until such time that events occur that indicate otherwise.
+Given that the Series C Redeemable Preferred Stock contains a fundamental change provision, the security is considered conditionally redeemable.
+Therefore, the Company has classified the Series C Redeemable Preferred Stock as temporary equity in the balance sheets on June 30, 2022, and December 31, 2021, until such time that events occur that indicate otherwise.

-NOTE 6 - STOCKHOLDERS' EQUITY (CONTINUED)
+NOTE 6 - STOCKHOLDERS' EQUITY AND REDEEMABLE PREFERRED STOCK (CONTINUED)